-SICL utilises outsourcing arrangements that shall not diminish its ability to fulfil its obligations to of SICL's processes, and the final responsibility for customers, is not outsourced.
+FCGL utilises outsourcing arrangements that shall not diminish its ability to fulfil its obligations to customers, the regulators, nor impede effective supervision by any applicable regulator.

-Fundamental responsibilities such as the setting of strategies and policies, the oversight of the operation resource, provision of services in the same jurisdiction as the customer, or cost benefits.
+Fundamental responsibilities such as the setting of strategies and policies, the oversight of the operation of FCGL's processes, and the final responsibility for customers, is not outsourced.

-SICL considers outsourcing where it sees particular advantages in doing so e.g. access to specialist i.
-SICL Outsourcing capacity it provides to the Group.
-SICL has an outsourcing policy, aligned to FCGL's, which describes how it takes the decision to outsource, how a service provider is selected, and how the relationship is defined, managed and monitored.
+FCGL considers outsourcing where it sees particular advantages in doing so e.g. access to specialist resource, provision of services in the same jurisdiction as the customer, or cost benefits.

+FCGL relies on a number of material services providers to ensure that customer and operation service is provided in a timely and consistently across the Group..
+FCGL has an outsourcing policy, which describes how it takes the decision to outsource, how a service provider is selected, and how the relationship is defined, managed and monitored.